 But into what?
 That was the question.

-I picked myself up some Country Gray & Linen White because I decided what I wanted was a weathered faux look, old and farmhouse looking.
+I picked myself up some Country Gray & Linen White because I decided what I wanted was a weathered faux look for the top of my table to give it that old and farmhouse feel.

 I started off by painting the top of the table with the country gray chalk paint.
 What I do love about chalk paint is that no sanding is required.
 The table and chairs were in great condition but had some dings and scratches on the top.
 I did sand those down with 80 grit paper (just a rough) sand.